José Cojuangco

-José "Pepe" Chichioco Cojuangco Sr. (July 3, 1896 – August 21, 1976) was a Filipino politician who served as Representative of the 1st District of Tarlac in the Philippines from 1934 to 1946.
+José "Pepe" Chichioco Cojuangco Sr., KSS (July 3, 1896 – August 21, 1976) was a Filipino politician who served as Representative of the 1st District of Tarlac in the Philippines from 1934 to 1946.
 Cojuangco is one of the patriarchs of the Cojuangco clan.
 He was the father and grandfather of future Philippine presidents Corazon Aquino and Benigno Aquino III, respectively.
 His other grandchildren include actresses Kris Aquino and Mikee Cojuangco.

-Family
+Personal life

 Parents

 His grandfather Khó͘ Gio̍k-khoân (許玉寰) was the first José Cojuangco ("El Chino" José), the progenitor of the Cojuangco clan, from Hongjian, in Jiaomei Township, Zhangzhou in Fujian province.

 His father was Melecio Cojuangco y Estrella, who was a skilled carpenter.
 Melecio helped build churches in Binondo, Bulacan and in Gapan, Nueva Ecija.
-Melecio's mother was Antera Estrella of Gapan, Nueva Ecija, a daughter of Felipe Estrella, a Spaniard and Martina Calub Cruz, a local woman.
+Melecio's mother was Antera Estrella, a Tagalog from Malolos, a daughter of Felipe Estrella and Martina Calub Cruz.
 With the Estrella connection, the Cojuangcos gained their initial foothold in Nueva Ecija.

 Melecio's wife was a Chinese mestiza, Tecla Chichioco y Jumaquio of Malolos and Hagonoy, Bulacan.
 She was a scion from the Spanish Valenzuela clan of Malolos, the Chinese Chichioco clan of Malolos, and the Japanese descendant hacienderos (plantation owners) Jumaquio clan of Kapitangan, Paombong, Bulacan.
 Tecla was the great-grandniece of Don Tiburcio Jumaquio and Doña Urzula Gutierrez, hacienderos and merchants of Kapitangan, Paombong, Bulacan.
 One of her blood relatives was Don Catalino Gutierrez Jumaquio, of Calizon, Paombong, Bulacan, in the late 1800s and one of the sons of Don Tiburcio and Doña Urzula.
 Melecio's siblings include elder sister Ysidra, who massively enlarged the already considerable Cojuangco fortune by buying land and dabbling in sugar mills and real estate; and younger sister, Trinidad, who died a spinster.